AntoniosBarotsis/Blog/content/posts/PoSharp/index.md

 All in all, it has been really cool and interesting to work on this.
 It was really interesting to dive into reflection, it really is fascinating to me how you can interact with a project's source code through ... more source code.
 It also gives you a better understanding of how these frameworks function which is great.
 Multi-threading was another thing I enjoyed getting into, I recently developed an interest to parallel programming and this is one of the ways I pursued that interest.
-It's also nice knowing your code helps someone and makes their lives easier but also more boring because who likes writing tests am I right.
+It's nice knowing your code helps someone and makes their lives easier but also more boring because who likes writing tests am I right?

 Really interested in seeing where this will go from now, till next time!